Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 If you stop using LACRINORM 0.2% eye gel

-Not applicable.
 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. POSSIBLE SIDE EFFECTS?
+4. WHAT ARE THE POSSIBLE SIDE EFFECTS?

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-· Blurred vision;
+· blurred vision;

-· A feeling of sticky eyelids;
+· sensation of stuck eyelids;

-· Irritation or hypersensitivity reactions;
+· irritation or hypersensitivity reactions;

 Reporting of side effects